pagopa/pn-local-emulator/README.md

 ### TC-SEND-01
 Create a `NotificationRequest` providing two documents: the act to notify and the pagoPA payment.

-1. Request two upload slot
+1. Request two upload slots
 2. Consume the two upload slots uploading two documents (use the information provided in the previous request).
 3. Create a notification request providing the following information:
    - `physicalCommunicationType` filled with `REGISTERED_LETTER_890` value